Rebirth-Project/ufo-event-bus/README.md

 * rework the exception system if necessary or asked

 ## Contributors
-Interested persons and contributors can just use the standard github tools to interact with the project.
+Interested persons and contributors can just use the standard GitHub tools to interact with the project.

-For communications you can use this [email](mailto:rebirthproject2021@gmail.com)
+For communications, you can use this [email](mailto:rebirthproject2021@gmail.com)

 ## Credits and License
 Copyright (C) 2021/2022 [Andrea Paternesi](https://github.com/patton73)